Rule 4123-6-21 | Payment for outpatient medication.

 (C) Drugs covered are limited to those that are approved for human use in the United States by the food and drug administration (FDA) and that are dispensed by a registered pharmacist from an enrolled pharmacy provider.

-(1) Prior authorization may be required for compounded sterile drug products.
+(1) Prior authorization may be required for reimbursement of compounded sterile drug products.

-(a) Reimbursement for non-sterile compounded prescriptions will be denied, except when a commercially available formulary product becomes unavailable (listed on the "Food & Drug Administration Drug Shortages List," or "American Society of Health-System Pharmacists Drug Shortages List").
+(2) Reimbursement for non-sterile compounded prescriptions will be denied, except when a commercially available formulary product becomes unavailable (listed on the "Food & Drug Administration Drug Shortages List," or "American Society of Health-System Pharmacists Drug Shortages List").
+In such cases:

-(F) Drugs which fall into one of the following categories may be approved and reimbursed by an MCO as part of a comprehensive treatment plan submitted by the physician of record or treating physician:
+(G) Drugs which fall into one of the following categories may be approved by an MCO as part of a comprehensive treatment plan submitted by the physician of record or treating physician and reimbursed by the MCO or by the bureau's pharmacy benefit manager (PBM):

 (1) Drugs for the treatment of obesity;